 - (Optionally) export the results to your local disk

-Another client available to run tasks on the CLC Genomics Server, CLC Science Server, or CLC Drug Discovery Server is the graphical CLC Genomics Workbench or CLC Drug Discovery Workbench.
+Another client available to run tasks on the CLC Server is the graphical CLC Workbenches.
 Below are recommendations for choosing which of these two clients, the graphical or the command line, to use for your work:

-- For visualization and interpretation of data we recommend the CLC Genomics Workbench, CLC Main Workbench or the CLC Drug Discovery Workbench.
+- For visualization and interpretation of data we recommend to use a CLC Workbench.
 The only way to visualize and interpret data when you have worked using the CLC Server Command Line Tools is to export the results into file formats that can be imported into visualization tools.

-- For explorative work we recommend using the CLC Genomics Workbench, CLC Main Workbench, or the CLC Drug Discovery Workbench.
+- For explorative work we recommend using a CLC Workbench.
 The numerous parameters are easier to interpret using the graphical interface, and selection and management of data is more intuitive through this interface for most users.
 In addition, the graphical user interface has more constraints to help guide reasonable choices of parameters and combination of parameters; these constraints are not all present in the CLC Server Command Line Tools.

 - For automation and consistency, of particular utility in production environments, the CLC Server Command Line Tools client is recommended.
-In particular, you can script pipelines of analyses on the CLC Genomics Server, CLC Science Server, and the CLC Drug Discovery Server, and then use these scripts for processing many data sets in a consistent manner.
-For initial pilot runs, it is often helpful to use the exploratory features of the CLC Genomics Workbench, CLC Main Workbench or the CLC Drug Discovery Workbench to determine quality control and parameter settings, and then incorporate these settings into a script using the CLC Server Command Line Tools.
+In particular, you can script pipelines of analyses on the CLC Server, and then use these scripts for processing many data sets in a consistent manner.
+For initial pilot runs, it is often helpful to use the exploratory features of a suitable CLC Workbench, to determine quality control and parameter settings, and then incorporate these settings into a script using the CLC Server Command Line Tools.

 - Like any other client software, the CLC Server Command Line Tools would most commonly be installed and used on systems other than the one that the CLC Server software is installed on, although there is no restriction meaning that this must be the case.